suss-vli/faq/virtual_lab_benefits/getting-started.md

 2. We will usually approach the course lead or HOP at least six months to one year.

 To see the full benefits of virtual lab, please visit here [https://suss-vli.github.io/faq/](https://suss-vli.github.io/faq/)

+## Requirement

+How do you know if your course qualify for virtual lab?

+1. There is a needs like python programming
+2. You have a large student base and you have the following problems:
+   1. It's a coding course
+   2. You would like to level up their technical skill
+   3. You would like a common